Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Associate positions at investment banks are usually filled by one of two groups:

-• Those that missed the cull/exodus of analysts after the first 12-18 months, and
+- Those that missed the cull/exodus of analysts after the first 12-18 months, and

-• those who missed out on an analyst position when the graduate recruitment round was underway.
+- those who missed out on an analyst position when the graduate recruitment round was underway.

-That’s the next thing: This is where client facing begins in earnest.
+And that’s the next thing: This is where client facing begins in earnest.

-Moving out of investment banking for a moment, the associate position is usually the most junior that a company in industry will hire in M&A.
+Moving out of investment banking for a moment, the associate position is usually the most junior that a company in the industry will hire in M&A.

 That is, it’s very unusual for a non-financial company to hire somebody in an analyst position – these companies don’t have the kind of transaction pipeline that requires a long hierarchical structure in the M&A department.